-Today I’m joining Mary Ann and Cindy along with a few friends to share our Christmas inspired by nature.
+How to make an advent calendar using driftwood is one of the things I’ll be making as I join Mary Ann and Cindy along with a few friends to share our Christmas inspired by nature.
 I have always preferred the more natural rustic Christmas decor over the glitz and sparkles.
 Not to say that a sparkly Christmas isn’t beautiful, but our little cottage by The Long Island Sound feels more at home with rustic and natural.
-Think along the lines of foraged greens in found bottles, a beautiful embellished wreath inspired by Terrain, and an advent calendar made from driftwood we found in Montauk.
+Think along the lines of foraged greens in found bottles, a beautiful embellished wreath with dried citrus inspired by Terrain, and an advent calendar made from driftwood we found in Montauk.
 These are the things I love!

 An advent calendar using driftwood & clay tags

 I’ve made advent calendars over the years and it has brought so much joy to my kids.
 This year, my kids are adults, but I still wanted to create one for fun and memories.
 When my kids were little they looked so forward to unwrapping a small toy, candy, or a note with the promise of going for a drive looking at Christmas lights after having snowflake waffles for dinner!
 It’s those little things that make memories and creating a different advent calendar every year was something they looked forward to…and I looked forward to making!
 Read this post to see past advent calendars.

 The materials used to make the driftwood advent calendar

 To make this beach-inspired advent calendar for our beach cottage, we used: